Last Updated on

 What are the Goals of ICV Certification?

-- Employment Generation – ICV Certification should create extra employment opportunities for citizens of the UAE in the private sector.
+- Employment Generation – ICV Certification should create extra employment opportunities for citizens of the Dubai in the private sector.

-- GDP diversification – ICV Certification should support UAE GDP diversification through manufacturing more products and services within the UAE.
-It allows the UAE government to achieve some of its macroeconomic objectives, namely sustainable economic growth, a satisfactory balance of payments situation, employment, and redistribution of income.
+- GDP diversification – ICV Certification should support UAE GDP diversification through manufacturing more products and services within Dubai.
+It allows Dubai government to achieve some of its macroeconomic objectives, namely sustainable economic growth, a satisfactory balance of payments situation, employment, and redistribution of income.

 - Strategic considerations: ICV Certification should create strategically critical links of the value chain for chosen categories.
 It creates a competitive advantage by performing strategically vital activities more cheaply or better than its global competitors.